-Join Nick Brazzi for an in-depth discussion in this video Sharing links, part of Up and Running with the Chrome Browser.
+Join Nick Brazzi for an in-depth discussion in this video Sharing links, part of Learning the Chrome Browser.

 - This probably isn't too surprising…but you don't have to be in…your web browser to click on a link.…You can receive a web page link…and an email address inside of a document,…lots of different ways.…When you click on them, your web browser will open up.…But it's no big deal to receive…and share links outside of Chrome.…Now, I'm going to open up my mail…and I've got an email message here…that contains a link to a web page.…If you have something like this in a document,…an email, whatever,…all you need to do is click on that link…and you'll see just like in Chrome,…your mouse cursor will change to a hand…with a pointing finger when there is a link.…